joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-5.md

 A few things you could improve:

-- **Styling** — we kept styles minimal.
+- **Styling**: we kept styles minimal.
 Adding a CSS framework like [Tailwind](https://tailwindcss.com/) via Trunk's asset pipeline would make things look much nicer.
-- **Environment variables** — hardcoding the API key in the frontend is not ideal.
+- **Environment variables**: hardcoding the API key in the frontend is not ideal.
 Trunk supports [environment variable injection](https://trunkrs.dev/configuration/) at build time.
-- **Optimistic updates** — instead of waiting for the list to re-fetch, you could immediately add the new URL to the local state.
+- **Optimistic updates**: instead of waiting for the list to re-fetch, you could immediately add the new URL to the local state.

 In the final part of this series, we will serve the Yew frontend directly from Axum, Dockerize the whole thing, and deploy it to [Shuttle](https://www.shuttle.rs/).
 Stay tuned!